LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - the grid is the floor and you can only walk on the solid cells. need to create a pattern that repeats so you have time to walk across while it runs.
 - maybe the controller panel is in another room and somewhere else there's ones with hints for patterns that would work.
+- it could also be vertical so its like a locked door

 circuit:
 - have to make a truth table to open door but the wires you place are also paths in the 3d world.